WaveGNN: Integrating Graph Neural Networks and Transformers for Decay-Aware Classification of Irregular Clinical Time-Series: Experiments

+\textbf{Consistency Across Datasets and Tasks.} To evaluate consistency in performance beyond individual benchmarks, we compute the average rank of each method across all 12 dataset-metric pairs.
+Table~\ref{tab:overall-res-summary} shows the results.
+WaveGNN achieves the lowest average rank (1.67), substantially ahead of the next best baseline (UTDE at 4.58).
+Moreover, WaveGNN is ranked first in 7 cases and within the top two in 9 cases, whereas competing methods rarely maintain such consistency (e.g., UTDE achieves top performance on some MIMIC evaluation metrics but ranks poorly on P12 and PAM, GraFITi excels on P19 but drops sharply on P12).
+These results demonstrate that WaveGNN provides \emph{consistent performance across datasets and tasks}, avoiding the inconsistency of baselines that perform well only under favorable conditions.

-\textbf{Leave-sensors-out settings.} We also evaluate WaveGNN under more challenging scenarios where whole sensor observations are missing.
-This simulates real-world cases where some sensors fail or are unavailable.
-Following the approach adopted by Raindrop~\cite{zhang2021graph}, we experimented with two setups on PAM dataset.
-In the first one, we remove all the observations for a fixed set of the most informative sensors from samples, while in the second setting, we remove all the observations for a random set of sensors.
-Table~\ref{tab:pam_results_2_3} presents the results for both cases when 10\%, 30\%, and 50\% of the sensors are removed.
-Our approach outperforms the baselines in 23 out of 24 experiments and ranks second in only one case.
-Specifically, WaveGNN demonstrates notable improvements, with up to 15.5\% relative improvement in F1 score compared to the best baseline with 10\% missing sensors, and up to 45.2\% and 7.5\% improvement for cases with 30\% and 50\% missing sensors, respectively.
+\textbf{Robustness to Missing Data.} We evaluate WaveGNN under more challenging conditions where entire sensor streams are missing, simulating real-world scenarios such as sensor failures or deployment constraints.
+Following Raindrop~\cite{zhang2021graph}, we experiment with two setups on the PAM dataset: (1) removing all observations from a fixed set of the most informative sensors, and (2) removing observations from a randomly selected set of sensors.
+Table~\ref{tab:pam_results_2_3} reports the results for both settings when 10\%, 30\%, and 50\% of sensors are removed.